triveniashoknaik/Logo-Detection/README.md

 3.Since the image may contain scaled logo template, vary the scale of the logo and match each scaled template to the image to get maximum correlation.
 4. Return the scaled template for which the correlation coefficient value is maximum.
-5. Draw the bounding box around the maximum match location.
+5. Draw the bounding box around the maximum match location .
 6. Tested with 133 images and 80 were identified with correct logo and bounding box around it with an accuracy of 60.15%.